Bet you didn’t know you can have two U.S. passports—at the same time. Well, you can, but it’s not for everyone.

 A second passport book is typically only valid for two years.
 It is not meant to replace your 10-year passport, and it is advisable to travel with only one passport at a time if possible.
 You should enter and exit countries using the same passport.

-Like other passports, a second book can include additional pages, but this should be requested in the initial application.
+Like other passports, a second book can be expanded to 52 pages (as opposed to the standard 24-page book), but this should be requested in the initial application and cannot be added after.

 If you have Global Entry, be sure to enter the second passport number in your profile so that it can work at the border kiosks.